YaswanthDara/freshers-training-flask-assignment/README.md

 Collections : projects, datasets, models

 The reason behind having three collections is because of the kind of queries we have on our database
-- getProjectDetails
-- getDatasetDetails
+- getprojectdetails
-- getModelDetails
+- getdatasetdetails
-- loadProjectDetails
+- getmodeldetails
--
+- loadprojectdetails

 **User Credentials**

 Add your user credentials to the Credentials.py file before running the application.
 (MONGO_USER and MONGO_PASSWORD) Also modify port number, if necessary.